-With Mermaid Arts Centre, I developed the hugely successful Gap Day artist support programme which piloted in 2016, and continues in 2017.
+With Mermaid Arts Centre, I developed the hugely successful Gap Day artist support programme which piloted in 2016, and continues to 2019.

 A Gap Day allows a freelance theatre maker to dedicate a day to the creative research and thinking they have put on the long finger.
 It’s up to them what you spend the day doing – reading, writing, thinking, drawing, walking, dreaming.
 Whatever they don’t normally have time to do; whatever they think is needed.

 Gap Days are designed for freelance theatre makers, directors, writers, designers, producers, and production managers and are delivered to them wherever they are in the country.
 In 2017 we gave 54 Gap Days to 33 freelancers working across 13 counties.